Access to all articles, new health classes, discounts in our store, and more!

 My new book also includes a Three-Day Ultra Fat Flush Tune-Up for a quick metabolism boost.
 We have new information on the best slimming “smart fats” and some of the best sweeteners, and we present up-to-date gluten research.
 We also have a new Fat Flush Bone Broth and recipes that are paleo-, ketogenic-, and vegan-friendly.
 So, we’re right up to date with the latest diet trends.

-Ed Bennett is editor-in-chief of the Price-Pottenger Journal of Health and Healing.
+Ed Bennett is president of the Price-Pottenger Board of Directors and editor-in-chief of the Journal of Health and Healing.
+Contact him at [email protected]

 Fat Flush Smoothie